nutonomy/nuscenes-devkit/schema.md

 visibility
 ---------

 The visibility of an instance is the fraction of pixels visible in all 6 images.
-Binned into 5 bins of 20%.
+Binned into 4 bins 0-40%, 40-60%, 60-80% and 80-100%.
 ```
 visibility {
    "token":                   <str> -- Unique record identifier.